Updated: 03/14/19 | March 14th, 2019

 The Palace of Versailles.
 A decadent symbol of royal power and influence that, to this day, still wows visitors.
 It’s one of the most-visited attractions in Paris.
 The Palace offers an incredible insight into French history, illuminating the lavish and ostentatious lives the former monarchs used to live.

-The Palace, which was once just a hunting lodge, was the primary residence of the Kings of France for over 100 years, until the French Revolution.
+Located just 20km from Paris, The Palace of Versailles, which was once just a hunting lodge, was the primary residence of the Kings of France for over 100 years until the French Revolution.

 The tiny hunting lodge was initially transformed into a proper chateau by Louis XIII, who bought up the surrounding land to extend his park and gardens.
 However, it was Louis XIV, aka the Sun King who turned this into lavish country estate as a way to escape Paris and diminish the influential grip of the French nobility.
 He moved the court to Versailles, which forced the nobility to spend more time away from their homes, thereby lessening their ability to establish regional power that could challenge him.
 (Plus, partying nobles are less likely to revolt against you!)